craigcmiller/QCTViewer/README.md

 # QCTViewer

-QCTViewer for iOS (discontinued project)
+QCTViewer for iOS was an iOS app for viewing MemoryMap QCT files using libqct.
+It is now discontinued.